PostHog/posthog.com/contents/handbook/content-and-docs/docs.md

 ---
-title: Documentation
+title: Docs ownerhship
 sidebar: Handbook
 showTitle: true
 ---

-## Responsibilities
+## Who owns what?

 - **Product teams** are responsible for ensuring their docs are up-to-date.
 This means:
   - Documenting new features when they're launched.
   - Correcting mistakes reported by users.
-  - Clarifying documentation based on user feedback and support tickets.
+  - Clarifying documentation where needed based on support tickets.
   - Ensuring public betas have documentation which is linked to from feature preview menu

 - **Content marketing** is responsible for improving the docs.
 This means:
-  - Reviewing draft documentation created by product teams.
+  - Reviewing and improving draft documentation created by product teams.
   - Identifying and improving low quality documentation.
   - Ensuring screenshots and other visual elements are up-to-date.
   - Shipping supplementary docs and tutorials based on feedback and emerging use cases.